cos-al/mitigating_selfdisclosure/README.md

 - `processed.csv` - This file contains a sample of texts from the MedSD dataset that were processed using ChatGPT (rephrasing and sensitivity score).
 - `analysed_sample.csv` - This file contains a sample of texts from the MedSD dataset that were analyzed for semantic similarity, using both a model and human evaluations.

+## Figures
+In the folders `figures` and `figures-amazon` there are the plots presented in the paper.

 ## Pipeline for generating rephrasing of reviews